 - How to factory reset Android in Recovery mode

 Sometimes, phones freeze up for no apparent reason.
 While it's annoying, it can usually be fixed quickly and easily by restarting - also known as "rebooting" or doing a "soft reset" of your phone.
-This will give your phone a fresh start, and in theory, all your photos, apps and settings should be left intact.
+This will not only give your phone a fresh start, all your photos, apps and settings will be left intact.
 Here's how to do it:

-- If your phone suddenly freezes, just hold down its power button for 30 seconds and it will restart itself.
+- Hold down its power button for 30 seconds and it will restart itself.